-- City of Kenai Comprehensive Plan amendments: - Rezones of land; - Proposed subdivision plats; and, - Petitions for right-of-way and easement vacations.
+- City of Kenai Comprehensive Plan amendments; - Proposed subdivision plats; and, - Petitions for right-of-way and easement vacations.

 City staff supports the Planning and Zoning Commission by providing services in the areas of planning, zoning, historic preservation, code enforcement, land management, and geographic information services (GIS).
 Staff also acts as liaison to the Planning and Zoning Commission.